remsins/IIITiansNetwork/Hab-Track/README.md

-# MERN Starter – Full Stack Boilerplate (Beginner Friendly)
+# MERN Starter – Full Stack Boilerplate

 This repository is a **ready-to-use MERN stack starter** with a clean separation of **Backend (Node.js + Express + MongoDB)** and **Frontend (React + Vite)**.